Sage-Bionetworks-Workflows/nextflow-infra/README.md

    ![AWS SSO Screenshot](assets/img/aws_sso.png)

-4. Open a pull request on this repository with the following changes:

-   - Duplicate [`config/prod/example-project.yaml`](config/prod/example-project.yaml) as `<stack_name>.yaml` in the `prod/` subdirectory and then follow the numbered steps listed in the file.
+4. Open a pull request on this repository in which you duplicate [`config/prod/example-project.yaml`](config/prod/example-project.yaml) as `<stack_name>.yaml` in the `prod/` subdirectory and then follow the numbered steps listed in the file.
 Note that some steps are required whereas others are optional.

-   - Add any missing emails to the [`tower-config/tower.yaml`](tower-config/tower.yaml) file
+   **N.B.** In this case, read/write vs read-only access refers to the level of access granted to individuals for the encrypted S3 bucket that will be provisioned once the PR is merged.

-   **N.B.** If you are unfamiliar with Git/GitHub or don't know how to open a pull request, message us in the [`#workflow_users`](https://sagebionetworks.slack.com/archives/C8SJHFCKT) Slack channel or email us at `nextflow-admins[at]sagebase[dot]org`.
+   **Getting Help:** If you are unfamiliar with Git/GitHub or don't know how to open a pull request, message us in the [`#workflow_users`](https://sagebionetworks.slack.com/archives/C8SJHFCKT) Slack channel or email us at `nextflow-admins[at]sagebase[dot]org`.

 5. Once the pull request is approved and merged, [confirm](https://github.com/Sage-Bionetworks-Workflows/aws-workflows-nextflow-infra/actions?query=event%3Apush+branch%3Amain) that your PR was deployed successfully and if so, open a terminal to perform the following steps: